Ray structures on Teichm\"uller Space: Convergence of harmonic maps rays

-A direct consequence of the above lemma is that $X_\infty$ and $Y-\lambda$ are homeomorphic.
+A direct consequence of the above lemma is that $X_\infty$ and $Y\backslash\lambda$ are homeomorphic.
 Let $Y^1,\cdots, Y^m$ be the components of $Y\backslash\lambda$.
 Let $X_\infty=X^1\cup X^2\cup\cdots\cup X^m$ with $X^i$ homeomorphic to $Y^i$.
-Set $f_i:=f_\infty |_{X^i}$.
+Set $f^i:=f_\infty |_{X^i}$.

-For each holomorphic or meromorphic quadratic differential $\Phi$, the union of the zeros of $\Phi$ and the horizontal critical leaves is called the \textit{critical graph} of $\Phi$. \begin{lemma} The critical graph of the Hopf differential $\Hopf(f^i)$ is connected.
-Moreover, the complement of the critical graph of $\Hopf(f^i)$ consists of half-infinite cylinders and half-planes corresponding to the boundary of $Y^i$. \end{lemma} \begin{proof} Let $\lambda^i$ be the horizontal measured foliation of $\Hopf(f^i)$.
+\begin{lemma} The critical graph (Definition \ref{def:critical:graph}) of the Hopf differential $\Hopf(f^i)$ is connected.
+Moreover, the complement of the critical graph of $\Hopf(f^i)$ consists of half-infinite cylinders corresponding to the closed geodesic boundary components of $Y^i$ and half-planes corresponding to the ideal geodesic boundary components of $Y^i$. \end{lemma} \begin{proof} Let $\lambda^i$ be the horizontal measured foliation of $\Hopf(f^i)$.

-{\textbf{Claim 1: If $\lambda$ contains a simple closed $\alpha$, then the corresponding (maximal) cylinder component $A_{t_n}$ of the horizontal foliation of $\Hopf(f_{t_n})$ limits on two half-infinite cylinders on $\Hopf(f_\infty)$.}} As $n\to\infty$, the height of $A_{t_n}$ on $X_{t_n}$ goes to infinity.
-Combining with the Minsky's estimate, we see that the circumference of $A_{t_n}$ converges to the hyperbolic length of the geodesic representative of $\alpha$ on $Y$, which is both finite and positive.
-Therefore the cylinder $A_{t_n}$ {converges to} two half-infinite cylinders on $X_\infty$ with circumferences equal to the hyperbolic length of the geodesic representative of $\alpha$ on $Y$.
+\textbf{Claim 1: If $\lambda$ contains a simple closed curve $\alpha$, then the corresponding (maximal) cylinder component $A_{t_n}$ of the horizontal foliation of $\Hopf(f_{t_n})$ limits on two half-infinite cylinders on $\Hopf(f_\infty)$.} As $n\to\infty$, the height of $A_{t_n}$ on $X_{t_n}$ goes to infinity.
+Combining with the Minsky's estimate (Theorem \ref{thm:Minsky:traintrack}), we see that the circumference of $A_{t_n}$ converges to half the hyperbolic length of the geodesic representative of $\alpha$ on $Y$, which is both finite and positive.
+Therefore the cylinder $A_{t_n}$ converges to two half-infinite cylinders on $X_\infty$ with circumferences equal to half the hyperbolic length of the geodesic representative of $\alpha$ on $Y$.
+This proves Claim 1.